Break Free (song): Commercial performance

-In the United States, "Break Free" debuted at number 15 on the Billboard Hot 100 with 161,000 digital downloads sold in its first week, entering the Digital Songs chart at number five.
-Following the release of the song's official music video on August 12, "Break Free" soared on the Hot 100 from number 18 to number four, becoming Grande's fourth top-ten single and her third consecutive top-ten single of 2014.
-Grande's other singles, "Bang Bang" and "Problem" were also in the Billboard Hot 100 top ten that week, placing at number ten and seven respectively.
-With three songs in the top ten, Ariana Grande became the second female lead artist to have three singles in the top ten since Adele in 2012.
-In that same week, "Break Free" jumped from 14 to four on the Billboard Digital Songs charts with 116,000 digital downloads sold, along with "Bang Bang" and the promotional single "Best Mistake" (featuring Big Sean) ranking at numbers two and six respectively.
-Consequently, Grande became the first female artist to have three songs placing in the top six of the Billboard Digital Songs chart simultaneously and the second overall artist since Michael Jackson.
-This also marked Zedd's second top ten and his highest-peaking single to date in the US.
-"Break Free" also peaked at number three on the Dance Club Songs, while topping the Dance/Electronic Songs chart for nine weeks, becoming Grande's and Zedd's first number one in the latter.
-The song has sold 1.9 million copies in the nation as of April 2018.
+In the United States, "Break Free" debuted at number 15 on the Billboard Hot 100 with 161,000 digital downloads sold within its first week, entering the Digital Songs chart at number five, for the issues dated July 10, 2014.
+Following the release of the song's official music video on August 12, "Break Free" soared from number 18 to number four on the Hot 100, becoming Grande's fourth career top-ten single and her third consecutive top-ten of 2014.
+The same week, Grande's other My Everything singles, "Bang Bang" and "Problem" were also charting within the Billboard Hot 100 top ten, placing at numbers ten and seven, respectively.
+With three songs in the top ten simultaneously, Grande became the second female lead artist in history to have three concurrent singles in the top ten since Adele did so in 2012.
+Additionally, "Break Free" jumped from number 14 to four on the Billboard Digital Songs charts with 116,000 digital downloads sold that week, along with "Bang Bang" and the promotional single "Best Mistake" (featuring Big Sean) ranking at numbers two and six, respectively.
+Consequently, Grande became the first female artist in history to have three songs placing in the top six of the Billboard Digital Songs chart simultaneously, and the second overall artist since Michael Jackson did so following his death in 2009.
+"Break Free" marked Zedd's second top-ten entry, as well as his highest-peaking single to date in the United States as of 2025.
+On the Dance Club Songs, the track reached a peak of number three, while topping the Dance/Electronic Songs chart for nine weeks, becoming Grande's and Zedd's first number one in the latter.
+The song has sold 1.9 million copies in the nation as of June 2020.

 Internationally, the song also reached the top ten in Australia, Austria, Canada, Finland, Ireland, Netherlands, New Zealand, Poland, and Sweden.

 Impact

+Due to its catchiness and lyricism, the song went on to become a gay anthem.

 In March 2022, "Break Free" has received attention in the Philippines during a campaign rally for presidential candidate, Vice President Leni Robredo and her running mate, Sen. Francis Pangilinan.
 A video of the crowd singing "Break Free" went viral, catching the attention of Grande herself.
 Grande posted the video on Instagram, stating "I could not believe this was real.
 I love you more than words".
 An estimated 137,000 people attended the rally.